mariobox/Hugo-Source/content/about.md

 My name is **Mario Sanchez Carrion**.
 I am a Miami-based marketing professional and web development enthusiast.

 I was born and raised in [Lima, Peru](http://farm5.staticflickr.com/4115/4935682049_a0215ceb6e_z.jpg) and have been living in the U.S. since 1989.
-On the academic front, I graduated as an industrial engineer from the [Pontificia Universidad Catolica del Peru](http://www.pucp.edu.pe/en/about-pucp/our-university/welcome/) and then earned an MBA from the [University of Miami](http://www.miami.edu).
+On the academic front, I graduated as an industrial engineer from the [Pontificia Universidad Catolica del Peru](http://www.pucp.edu.pe/en/about-pucp/our-university/welcome/) and an MBA from the [University of Miami](http://www.miami.edu).

 For the last twenty years I've been helping Fortune 500 companies [develop and market consumer and industrial products](http://www.linkedin.com/in/mariobox/) in Latin America.
 My core competencies are product strategy, product development, sourcing, and product marketing.

-Most recently I've started exploring different web development technologies and their applications in **publishing, education and branding**.
+Most recently I've started to pick up some [new skills](http://www.mariosanchez.org/tags/tech/) like web development, data visualization and digital marketing, using different online [learning](https://teamtreehouse.com/mariosanchezcarrion) [platforms](https://www.codecademy.com/scriptNinja80439).
+Why?
+Because the world is changing, and digital technology is now embedded in almost every profession, from marketing to teaching to journalism and beyond.

 <a name="2"></a>